matthewowen/jekyll-mapping/README.markdown

 Put the contents of '_includes' in your '_includes' directory and the contents of '_plugins' in your '_plugins' directory (or just copy the directories if you don't have those directories yet).

-Set 'latitude' and 'longitude' values in the YAML front matter of pages and posts:
+Set the relevant values in the YAML front matter of pages and posts:

+    mapping:
         latitude: 51.101
         longitude: 0.1

 Include the render_map tag in your templates where you'd like the map to appear: